Mihai-Portfolio/osTicket-prereqs/README.md

-Next, open IIS as an admin.
+Next, open IIS as an admin and register PHP within IIS.
+After registering PHP, click on